hashgraph/hedera-services/docs/test-plans/hip-24.md

-:white_check_mark:&nbsp;**Positive functional** testing will require EET specs that perform all variants of `TokenCreate`s with a `pauseKey` and test if the token's pause status is toggled appropriately using the new `tokenPause` and `tokenUpause` transactions.
+:white_check_mark:&nbsp;**Positive functional** testing will require EET specs that perform all variants of `TokenCreate`s with a `pauseKey` and test if the token's pause status is toggled appropriately using the new `TokenPause` and `TokenUnpause` transactions.

 :x:&nbsp;**Negative functional** testing will require EET specs that perform all variants of `TokenCreate`s with a `pauseKey` and pause the token so that all transactions involving this token